 - Your copywriting and written content

-Each of these areas should be carefully crafted to attract the person you’re actually in business to help and to serve.
+Each of these areas should be carefully crafted to attract the person, places, or causes you’re actually in business to help and to serve.
 So let’s dig deeper into each of these elements to explore how you might upgrade and refresh them when those growing pains start holding you back.

 Your brand platform no longer connects with your ideal client.